MGao535/ETLProject/README.md

 3. Once the database is ready, the ETL process can run.

-EXTRACT: First, the following 3 data sources are used to extract data in csv format.
-Csv files can be found in the Finished_Product folder
+EXTRACT: First, the following 3 data sources are used to extract data in .csv format.
+The .csv files can be found in the Finished_Product folder

 MLSAttendanceAllGames.xlsx - source: https://data.world/

 read_html using pandas for MLS Stadiums - source: wikipedia

-api call using pandas - source: http://api.worldweatheronline.com
+api call using pandas - source: http://api.worldweatheronline.com, additional query of /premium/v1/past-weather.ashx? to get weather from the past

 TRANSFORM:

 1. Stadium
-- delete unwanted columns for the 3 tables wanted on the wiki page
+- Deleted unwanted columns for the 3 tables wanted on the wiki page
-- add 'open' rooftype to the second table
+- Added 'open' rooftype to the second table
-- change column names to match between the tables
+- Changed column names to match between the tables
-- join the 3 tables together
+- Joined the 3 tables together
-- split the Location column to seperate City from State
+- Split the Location column to seperate City from State
-- clean the Capacity column to remove notes and reduced capacity values
+- Cleaned the Capacity column to remove notes and reduced capacity values
-- export dataframe to a .csv
+- Exported dataframe to a .csv

-2. Weather

-3. Games
+2. Games
-- Downloaded CSV File from Data World and deleted NaN rows
+- Downloaded .csv file from Data World and deleted NaN rows
 - Removed unwanted columns
 - Renamed columns names for readability
 - Using the Date column, transformed date into UNIX time for API request